marienz/nix-doom-emacs-unstraightened/README.md

 changes to Doom's initialization break Unstraightened. https://github.com/marienz/nix-doom-emacs-unstraightened/issues/39 tracks this.

-org-roam likely currently does not work.
-Please file an issue if you use this.
-(I expect this to get fixed / have been fixed upstream).

 Tested and working on Linux and macOS, with emacs-overlay and Doom inputs updated automatically.
 If you're reading this on Github, there should be a CI status badge above: if CI is passing, Unstraightened installs an up-to-date